Thompson Sampling for Combinatorial Semi-Bandits: Introduction

-Thompson sampling has also been applied to settings with combinatorial actions. \citet{Gopalan2014Thompson} study a general action space with a general feedback model, and provide analytical regret bounds for the exact TS policy.
+Thompson sampling has also been applied to settings with combinatorial actions.
+Gopalan et. al. \cite{GMM14} study a general action space with a general feedback model, and provide analytical regret bounds for the exact TS policy.
 However, their general model cannot be applied to our case.
 In particular, they assume that the arm outcome distribution is from a known parametric family and the prior distribution on the parameter space is finitely supported.
-We instead work on arbitrary nonparametric and unknown distributions with bounded support, and even if we work on a parametric family, we allow the support of prior distributions to be infinite or continuous.
+We instead work on arbitrary nonparametric and unknown arm distributions with bounded support, and even if we work on a parametric family, we allow the support of prior distributions to be infinite or continuous.
 The reason is that in our CMAB setting, we only need to learn the means of base arms (same as in~\cite{chen2016combinatorial}).
 Moreover, their regret bounds are high probability bounds, not expected regret bounds, and their bounds contain a potentially very large constant, which will turn into a non-constant term when we convert them to expected regret bounds.

-In \cite{komiyama2015optimal}, the authors consider the TS-based policy for the top-$k$ CMAB problem, a special case of matroid bandits where the super arms are subsets of size at most $k$.
+\cite{komiyama2015optimal} consider the TS-based policy for the top-$k$ CMAB problem, a special case of matroid bandits where the super arms are subsets of size at most $k$.
 Thus we generalize top-$k$ bandits to matroid bandits, and our regret bound for matroid bandit still matches the one in \cite{komiyama2015optimal}.

+\cite{perrault2020statistical} follows our conference paper \cite{WC18} and shows that CTS achieves a regret upper bound of $O(\sum_{i\in [m]}( \log{K_{\max}})^2\log T / \Delta_{i,\min})$ when the outcomes of all the base arms are independent (i.e., the same as the regret upper bound of ESCB in \cite{degenne2016combinatorial}).
+It is also worth to note that they do not require the reward function to be linear, while the analysis for ESCB in \cite{Combes2015,degenne2016combinatorial} needs such assumption.
+Our novel analysis in this manuscript adapts some of ideas in \cite{perrault2020statistical}, which further reduces one $\log K_{\max}$ term in their regret upper bounds, and does not require the linear reward function assumption as well.